CFD-GO/TCLB/.github/PULL_REQUEST_TEMPLATE.md

 [] Issues references     - bugfix?
 Maybe "fixes #xx" ?

+[] Author references     - use a template "# Maintainer: Michal Dzikowski @mdzik" So we know who's model is it.
+You could use "Implemented by", if you don't want to take care of a model in the future.

 == Coding standard ==

 [] clever trick? leave a note ;)